 Let’s clarify that I’m new to Feng Shui.
 Five years old probably knows more about Feng Shui decor than me.
 But hey, I’m learning.
 I’m sharing this because my apartment needs an energy update, and I’m going to Feng Shui, the F of my apartment!
 Oh, wait.
 I probably shouldn’t have said that.
 That’s not very Feng Shui on my part.
 Hey, we are learning here—one step at a time.

 The definition of Feng Shui maintains that we should live in harmony with nature and our environment.
-I like that, that’s exactly what I’m looking for.
+I like that, that’s precisely what I’m looking for.
 Also, I already have 50 plants inside my apartment.
 Does that mean that I was Feng Shui my life without knowing?
 Ha!

 The walls are painted with the right colors.
 Just a fresh coat of paint is needed in rooms like the kitchen and bathroom.
 I’m keeping the old wall color since I still vibe with the color energy.
 I have soft neutral wall colors with a dash of gray.
 It’s a gray and green mix.
 Soothing and happy at the same time.
 And forever, my favorite bedroom color.